warp-network/Documentation/content/integration/README.md

 ## Assets addresses discovering flow
-In case if some user wants to withdraw his balance and transfer it to another exchange through Warp Network — two actions should be performed by the exchange, that initialises the operation:
+In case if some user wants to withdraw his balance and transfer it to another exchange through [Warp Network](https://github.com/warp-network) — two actions should be performed by the exchange, that initialises the operation:

-1. Lookup for entered BTC/ETH/etc address in the Warp Network.
+1. Lookup for entered `btc` / `eth`  address in the [Warp Network](https://github.com/warp-network).
-1. In case if there is an exchange that approved address presence — send assets.
+1. In case if there is an exchange, that has been approved address ownership — send assets to it.

 Here is the flow for address resolving:
 <br/>